MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Batch-Data.md

 if you are going to spread the workload across enough nodes.
 For instance you can build a Hadoop cluster using rasp-berry pie.

-Hadoop has four main modules
+Hadoop has four main modules.
+The way these modules are woven together is what makes Hadoop so successful.
 <ul>
   <li>Hadoop common </li>
   <li>HDFS </li>
   <li>MapReduce </li>
-  <li>YARN </li> The way these modules are woven together is what makes Hadoop so successful.
+  <li>YARN </li>
 </ul>